TiyaZhan/cse15l-lab-reports/lab-report-4-week-5.md

      12 Boarding the Flights
 ...(Above is just part of the output, the entire ouput is too long)
 ```
+- Comments: This Command displays the content of file `technical/911report/chapter-1.txt` on a separate screen.
+With `-N` option, the line number is displayed along with the file.

 ## Example 2
 *Command:*